-- Compost – Add coffee grounds in your compost pile helps stabilize the pH level, which helps foods degrade more quickly, and more evenly.
+- Compost – Add coffee grounds to your compost pile helps stabilize the pH level, which helps foods degrade more quickly, and more evenly.
 The coffee scent also helps with the smell.
 Don’t know much about compost?
 Learn more about composting!

 - Trash Can Deodorizer – Coffee grounds can absorb the strong odors in your garbage.
 Fill up an old pair of pantyhose with some dry coffee grounds, and hang the mixture on the inside of your trash can lid.